 Mr. Nissan is recommended in Employee Benefits and Executive Compensation by Legal 500 US, where clients note his “exceptional knowledge and experience, as well as a commitment to client service.”
 Mr. Nissan has also been recognized by Chambers USA, Best Lawyers in America, Super Lawyers and has been awarded the highest ranking by Chambers Global.
 Mr. Nissan was the founding Chairman of the Private Investment Fund Forum and continues to serve as a member of its Executive Committee.
 He has also served as a member of the Advisory Board of Private Equity Terms and Conditions – The Current State of the Market for Venture Capital, Buyout, and Mezzanine Funds, published by Asset Alternatives Inc.

 Mr. Nissan currently teaches Private Investment Funds and has also taught Private Equity and Venture Capital Investing at Columbia Law School, where he is a Lecturer in Law.
-He has also lectured on management equity arrangements in private equity at Stanford Law School.
+He has also lectured on management equity arrangements in private equity at Stanford Law School and on private equity funds at Harvard Business School.